Owning a boat

 Registering a boat

-- To register a vessel in your name for the first time, you will need the boat details (size, length etc.) proof of ownership, evidence of identity and BoatCode Hull Identification Number (HIN) plates.
+- To register a vessel in your name for the first time, you will need:

 Operating a boat

-If you are visiting from interstate, your interstate recreational boat licence will be recognised for a period of 90 days, after which you will need to apply for a South Australian licence.
+If you are visiting from interstate, your interstate recreational boat licence will be recognised for a period of 90 days.
+After 90 days you will need to apply for a South Australian boat licence.

 Remember to maintain your trailer in good working order and keep it registered to avoid delay or inconvenience when you want to go out on the water.